stas-prokopiev/jupyter_process_manager/README.rst

 Usage in Jupyter Notebook
 ------------------------------------------------------------

-After processes were added, you can check what is happening with them
+After processes were added, you can check what is happening with them.

 .. code-block:: python

     process_manager

+Showing the JupyterProcessManager widget won't block execution so you can run the code in other cells

 .. image:: images/2.PNG

 How to check output for the processes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^